 CLG Grant Awards

-The Office of Historic Preservation (OHP) is required to sub grant a minimum of ten percent of its yearly allocation of federal funds from the Historic Preservation Fund Grants Program to Certified Local Governments.
+The Office of Historic Preservation (OHP) is required to sub grant a minimum of ten percent of its yearly allocation of federal funds from the Historic Preservation Fund (HPF) Grants Program to Certified Local Governments.
 These are local governments where the NPS has certified their preservation programs.
-This year's annual allocation is approximately $1,580,000.
-The OHP received ten applications requesting $289,790, and awarded six grants totaling $158,570.
-The OHP awards Certified Local Government grants on a competitive basis; the local government must provide a 40 percent match that can a combination of public funds, private funds, and allowable in-kind donations.
+The 2019-2020 HPF allocation is $1,612,070.
+The OHP received eight applications requesting $296,000, and awarded five grants totaling $176,000.
+The OHP awards Certified Local Government grants on a competitive basis; the local government must provide a 40 percent match that can be a combination of public funds, private funds, and allowable in-kind donations.
 The grants support local preservation efforts.

 The OHP is a Division of California State Parks.
 The mission of the OHP, in partnership with the people of California and governmental agencies, is to preserve and enhance California's irreplaceable historic heritage as a matter of public interest.